noigamegun/atiusamy.github.io/_posts/3023-11-06-reflection.md

 # 'Academic' Life

 I started this year in Mathayom 4.
 I did not enjoy my time as highlighted above at the end of the recap.
 I know it's stupid, but in Thailand, there is a hair mandate in high school.
 During COVID, I practically did not cut my hair.
 I wasn't feeling super happy about having to do that once school opened up again.
 So after asking my parents about it, I realize that this idea is possible.
 Just skip high school entirely (well, almost entirely as I had one year in it).
 I wanna say I studied and studied and tried super hard, but like GED isn't the hardest thing (Not to say I don't study, but I'm more of a "I'll just read a few things before the exam" type of person).
+So I passed the GED thing and my uni entrance exam.
+It was kinda awesome (I had to do RLA and Social Studies again though).
+Safe to say that so far, uni has been a more enjoyable experience than my one year of high school (Albeit, I was more prepared mentally).
+It wasn't easy and there was some dificulties getting used to things but I am in  a far better place now than I was earlier this year.
+SO, I think this is a positive.
+Oh and if you're curious, I am on Biological Science major, it's kind of my childhood dream to be a zoologist or ecologist.

+# Being Transgender

+Now, this is kind of a heavy subject.
+In case you don't know, I am Transgender!
+I hope it won't be much of a surprise, but if it is then uh hi I guess.
+It was a feeling I've had